-Designing a kitchen from scratch or want to give your kitchen an industrial edge?
+Designing an industrial-style kitchen from scratch or want to give your kitchen an industrial edge?
 Whether yours is a contemporary home or a period property, a stripped back, industrial style kitchen design will give you a lived-in, laid-back look that's hard to beat.
 Here's how to create yours.

 What is an industrial style kitchen?

 Characterised by exposed brick walls, use of stainless steel and reclaimed wood surfaces, as well as their use of ventilation units and filament light bulbs as prominent design features, industrial style kitchens are easy to live with and maintain; in fact, they get better as they age.
 So if industrial kitchens sound like they could be for you, here are plenty of gorgeous rooms to get you inspired...

 1. Injecting colour into an industrial kitchen scheme

 The dark blue of these industrial kitchen units injects colour into an otherwise neutral industrial-style space, while the Shaker style is in keeping with the industrial style of the open plan kitchen design.

 2. Add Industrial touches to a classic kitchen